 - Advise on access to extra support and/or the Early Help Panel

-- Receive step down cases from Social Work teams to ensure relevant support remains in place (using a Step Down Meeting to continue to support families who need this to prevent needing social care interventions again.
+- Receive step down cases from social work teams to ensure relevant support remains in place.
+This should be done by using a step down meeting to continue to support families who need this to prevent needing social care interventions again.
+Step down cases

 Airedale & Wharfdale (including Shipley)

 Telephone: 01274 436700

 Who do I contact if I think a child is at risk of harm?